 Kids get the darnedest things in their hair, like Vaseline, baby oil, gum, Silly Putty, etc. Dawn dish soap is mild enough to use on their hair and strong enough to remove the most stubborn grease.

-4. Hair Product Build-up
+4. Removing Hair Product Buildup

 Once a month use Dawn dish soap as you would shampoo.
 It will remove excess oil from your hair and scalp and strip away any build-up of styling products without any damage.
 Perform this once a month and you won’t have to buy expensive salon products that do the same thing.